MorganEro/TheWildOasis/README.md

 18. react-hook-form library for forms and validation to create and edit cabins
 19. authorization, authorization, and protected routes component
 20. lazy loading and using suspend api for routes
+21. Adding a dark mode
+22. Graphs and Charts using ReCharts library
+23. handling react render errors with react-error-boundary

 ### Continued development